timmalstead/personal-site-next-js/README.md

 This is setup using [config.yml](.circleci/config.yml) in the .circleci directory.

+Pushing to the `main` branch on the [GitHub repo for this project](https://github.com/timmalstead/personal-site-next-js) will trigger a pipeline connected to the [IAC repo for this project](https://github.com/timmalstead/personal-site-gcp-infra) and will automatically deploy the latest commit to the preview env.

+Deploys to prod are triggered manually.

 ## Page Data

 Persistent data for this project is created using [Google's Firestore](https://firebase.google.com/docs/firestore) database.
 This is used to inject JSON controlled components into the headless app.